05 February 2024

 Red Poetry will be shown at the Swiftlet Book Shop on 10th February, at an event titled Red Poetry ยังมีจิตใจจะใฝ่ฝัน (‘Red Poetry: still having a mind that will dream’).
 Swiftlet was also the venue for the inaugural Phatthalung Micro Cinema screening last month.)

 Supamok’s film was screened three times as part of the 27th Short Film and Video Festival (เทศกาลภาพยนตร์สั้นครั้งที่ 27): in the online Short Film Marathon (หนังสั้นมาราธอน), at the main festival itself, and in the Short 27 Awarded Film Screening programme.
-It has previously been shown in Chiang Mai and Salaya.
+It has previously been shown in Chiang Mai, Salaya, and Phatthalung.

 1 comment(s):